G’day,

 Interestingly, the percentage unreturned from 2nd serves was the same for men and women at 18%.
 So the flip side of that coin is that 82% of 2nd serves come back into play, and that’s where the rubber meets the road.

 Let’s focus on the 82% back in play and the goal of winning over 50% of those points.
-These are the elements to consider:
+These are the eight elements to consider:

 - Are you mixing your 2nd serve enough so the returner can’t simply step into it?